Ithaca Health Alliance

-The Ithaca Health Alliance is a community-based health care cooperative based in Ithaca, New York.
+The Ithaca Health Alliance (IHA) is a community-based health care cooperative based in Ithaca, New York.
 It incorporates financial and service assistance models to alleviate health care costs for its members and is a model for cooperative health care reform in the United States.
 The mission of IHA is to facilitate access to health care for all, with a focus on the needs of the un- and underinsured.
 IHA sponsors and operates the Ithaca Free Clinic.

 History

 In 1997, grass roots activists in Ithaca, New York organized by local innovator Paul Glover, began working with their community to address the issue of access to health care.
 Inspired by the examples of the Canadian national health care system as well as the collective approach to health care financing among the Amish, an idea dubbed the "Ithaca Health Fund" was born.
 The original vision of this health cooperative included: